How To Choose A Coach In 8 Steps

 P.S.

-During my first day of the government agent course our head instructor sat us down and laid it out like this:
+During my first day of the undercover agent course, our head instructor sat us down and explained it like this:

-"You guys are all ex-special forces and have passed the qualification to be here.
+“You are all ex–special forces and you have already passed the qualification to be here.

-So what that means is that as long as you show up everyday with the right attitude, are coachable and do your best... if you don't succeed that's on me and I should lose my job."
+As long as you show up every day with the right attitude, stay coachable, and do your best, if you do not succeed, that is on me and I should lose my job.”

-He basically said "If you're here and make the effort, it's my responsibility to make sure you succeed."
+He was essentially saying, “If you are here and you make the effort, it is my responsibility to make sure you succeed.”

-Clarifying tittles (coach/consultant/mentor etc) or technical aspects is crucial but at the end of the day, it's infinitely more important to demand leadership and ownership from the person you'll be working with.
+Clarifying titles such as coach, consultant, or mentor is important, and understanding the technical aspects matters.
+But at the end of the day, it is far more important to expect leadership and ownership from the person you choose to work with.

 Beyond titles, I suggest looking for someone who:

-- Takes personal responsibility and ownership for his clients process
+• Takes personal responsibility and ownership for their client’s process

-Unfortunately, in an industry like coaching where there's a low barrier to entry most people don't accept the burden and responsibility of leadership.
-Make sure that you find someone who does.
+In an industry like coaching, where the barrier to entry is low, many people do not accept the weight and responsibility of leadership.
+Make sure you find someone who does.

 P.P.S.